alexandrebobkov/alexandrebobkov/master_resume.md

 - updated course outlines
 - engage students motivation to foster learning environment
 - treat students with respect and support
-- motivating students to challange themselves when learning new concepts
+- motivating students to challenge themselves when learning new concepts
 - monitor students learning progress to be proactive in ensuring students progess